UC Davis hosts first women-focused hackathon

-From April 23 – 25, UC Davis student organizations Davis Women in Computer Science (WICS) and SacHacks are hosting Lovelace Hacks, UC Davis’ first women-focused hackathon.
-The hackathon aims to create a space for women and gender minorities to grow their interest in technology and build a community attendees can take with them in the upcoming school year.
-The hackathon is open to people of all majors, background and experience who identify as women or gender minorities.
+From April 23 – 25, Davis Women in Computer Science (WICS) and SacHacks co-hosted Lovelace Hacks, UC Davis’ first women-focused hackathon.
+This hackathon aimed to create a space for people of all majors, backgrounds and experience who identify as women and gender minorities to grow their interest in technology and data science.
+While all-women hackathons have taken root at other UC campuses, Lovelace Hacks is the first of its kind in the Davis and Sacramento area.

 Jennifer Jeon (JJ): “WiCS seeks to empower and support the community of women and gender minorities in computer science.
 Our club helps members grow their technical skills and professional relationships with recruiters and software engineers in the tech industry.
 We host recruiting events with companies, workshops where people can build their programming skills and community-building events where people can get to know each other.”

 Derek Lee (DL): “SacHacks was founded to create a hackathon for the Sacramento region.
 California is a tech state, but one of the pillars of the college software community are hackathons and it was weird that our capital didn't really have one.
 Over the past two years, we have hosted multiple events and now we’re partnered with WiCS for Lovelace Hacks.”

 CS: What is your vision for Lovelace Hacks?

 JJ: “We wanted to create a space for women and gender minorities to explore technology, cultivate an interest or passion and just build, create, code and design without feeling uncomfortable.
 To this day, misogyny and imposter syndrome permeate the tech industry, which can make women and gender minorities feel unwelcome.
 It highlights the need to support them both in the industry and at UC Davis the importance of building a community where people can just get together, build and create without any of that distraction.”